Skip to content

 Rubio and Witkoff Brief Congress on the Iran Deal — as Democrats Demand Details and the “Doha Meeting” May Not Be a Meeting at All.

-Secretary of State Marco Rubio and special envoy Steve Witkoff briefed all members of the House and Senate by phone on Monday, June 29, 2026 — the first formal congressional briefing since President Trump and Iran signed a memorandum of understanding earlier this month to pause a roughly four-month war.
+Secretary of State Marco Rubio (R-FL) and Trump special envoy Steve Witkoff briefed all members of the House and Senate by phone on Monday, June 29, 2026 — the first formal congressional briefing since President Trump and Iran signed a memorandum of understanding earlier this month to pause a roughly four-month war.
 The briefing was unclassified, brief, and, in the words of more than one lawmaker, light on specifics.

 The careful word for what exists between Washington and Tehran right now is “framework,” not “deal.”
 The June 14 understanding — formalized in a 14-point document Trump and Iranian President Masoud Pezeshkian signed remotely on June 17 — is a ceasefire plus a 60-day window to negotiate a permanent agreement.
 No final accord is signed.
 The hardest questions, including what happens to Iran’s enriched uranium, are explicitly deferred into that window.

-On Monday Trump said U.S. envoys were en route to Doha for a meeting he called “perhaps important, perhaps not,” House Democratic Leader Hakeem Jeffries (D-NY) demanded a full unclassified briefing for the House, and Iran flatly denied that any direct U.S.-Iran negotiation was even on the Doha schedule.
+On Monday Trump said U.S. envoys were en route to Doha for a meeting he called “perhaps important, perhaps not.”
+House Democratic Leader Hakeem Jeffries (D-NY) demanded a full unclassified briefing for the House, and Iran flatly denied that any direct U.S.-Iran negotiation was even on the Doha schedule.
 This page lays out what is actually agreed, what was said behind closed doors, and where the conflicting claims diverge.

 § 01 / What Is Actually Agreed — and What Is Not